Atrial fibrillation: supporting heart health by addressing root causes

 Can stress and anxiety cause atrial fibrillation?

-Blood clots are one of the complications of atrial fibrillation that can lead to stroke.
+Yes.
+One of the major complications of atrial fibrillation is an increased risk of blood clots, which can lead to stroke.

 Can’t find what you’re looking for?
 Reach out to the team directly – we’ll be happy to assist.